Bringing Birth Home

 Research has shown that planned, out-of-hospital birth with a qualified midwife leads to fewer interventions and complications for both the mother and baby.
 Normally, birth is uncomplicated and does not require any intervention.

 Healthy women with normal pregnancies generally stay healthy and have normal births.
 Most problems that develop during pregnancy or birth have clear warning signs well ahead of time, and we can calmly plan for preventing or managing a problem.
 In addition to the standard midwifery training that I received, I went through an intensive Birth Emergency Skills Training.
-This course specifically designed to train out-of-hospital providers to be able to quickly identify and manage any situations which are outside of normal.
+This course is specifically designed to train out-of-hospital providers to be able to quickly identify and manage any situations which are outside of normal.
 If a complication arises, I have emergency equipment including oxygen, medications to stop hemorrhage, and resuscitation equipment.
 I stay up to date on emergency procedures, including CPR and neonatal resuscitation.

-I require all of my moms to meet with an OB at least twice during their pregnancy and together we will work on coming up with a solid back up plan prior to labor.
+I require all of my moms to meet with an OB at least three times during their pregnancy and together we will work on coming up with a solid back up plan prior to labor.
 If a hospital transfer becomes necessary, we will have a plan in place for transfer and I will accompany you to the hospital where you can receive the obstetrical care that you require.

 What is a Direct-Entry Midwife?